head and tail

 Byte selection

-option, but with bytes instead of lines.
-In the below examples, newline characters have been added to the output for illustration purposes.
+The -c option works similar to the -n option, but with bytes instead of lines.
+In the below examples, the shell prompt at the end of the output aren't shown for illustration purposes.

 # first three characters